Wallack's Theatre: 1887–88

+Palmer's Theatre, 1888–96

 Palmer's Theatre opened October 8, 1888, as a "combination house" (i. e., a theater for the presentation of combination companies), having been previously booked with the Abbey firm's attractions for most of the first season.
 Palmer's announced goal was to establish a stock company there, either by using players from his company at the smaller Madison Square Theatre, or by transferring the entire troupe.
 But although his actors performed occasional engagements at Palmer's, it remained a combination house.

 Among the performers appearing at Palmer's Theatre were Benoît–Constant Coquelin and Jane Hading, Richard Mansfield, Rose Coghlan, Mary Anderson, Mrs. James Brown–Potter, Charles Wyndham, Tommaso Salvini, E. S. Willard, Marie Wainwright, John Drew (Jr.), Maude Adams, Annie Russell, Lillie Langtry, Julia Marlowe, and Georgia Cayvan.

 The McCaull company played 30 weeks in 1889 and 17 in 1891.
 Comic operas were also given by the companies of Henry E. Dixey, Digby Bell, and Della Fox, among others.
 The biggest hit at Palmer's Theatre was the burlesque 1492 Up to Date, which played 29 weeks (not counting a summer hiatus, during which the show played the Garden Theatre) in 1893 and 1894.

 By November 1896, Palmer was $31,000 in arrears to Moss, who threatened to sue.
 Instead, Palmer relinquished his lease two years early, on November 16.
 Moss restored the theater's original name on December 7.

+Wallack's Theatre, 1896–1915

 For the next five years (1896–1901) Moss, with his son, Royal E. Moss, managed the theater as a combination house.
 Maurice Barrymore, Lionel Barrymore, Julia Arthur, Frank Daniels, William H. Crane, and Otis Skinner appeared, among many other stars.
 On May 16, 1898, the Royal Italian Grand Opera Company gave the New York premiere of Puccini's opera La bohème.
 In March 1900, police closed the theater and arrested Olga Nethersole, the star of Sapho; her manager, Marcus Mayer; the leading man, Hamilton Revelle; and Theodore Moss; for violating public decency by performing the play.
 They were tried and acquitted, and the show's run continued in April.

 Moss died July 13, 1901, at his country home in Sea Bright, New Jersey, just a few weeks after the Star Theatre's demolition.
 Moss' eldest daughter had married Lester Wallack's eldest son; another daughter was married to architect C. P. H. Gilbert.
 Unlike Lester Wallack, Moss died a wealthy man.
 His will left the entire estate to his wife Octavia, and requested that the name of Wallack's Theatre be retained.

 Octavia Moss became the manager of Wallack's Theatre, with active control in the hands of her son, Royal, and Charles Burnham continuing as business manager.